-- Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above (10 to 12 credits). - Complète 1 to 4 credits in music performance at the 800-900 level. - d.
+MUS 897 Concert Conducting - Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above (10 to 12 credits). - Complete 1 to 4 credits in music performance at the 800-900 level. - d.
 Complete 4 to 9 credits of electives. - e.
 Demonstrate proficiency in French, German, Italian, English, and Latin through an assessment administered as part of the audition process.
 Lack of proficiency in any language must be addressed by enrolling in MUS 845 Secondary or Specialist Emphasis: Voice, which will focus on repertoire in the deficient language(s) and will include a jury for the voice faculty. - f.
 Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must involve orchestra.
+The activities must be approved by the student's academic advisor and must involve orchestra. - g.
+Perform a full program in a public orchestral concert or conduct a series of pieces in two or more public orchestral concerts under the guidance of the student's primary conducting instructor.
+A recording of the performance(s) must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - Complete the final oral certifying examination administered by a committee consisting of the student's primary conducting instructor, another member from the conducting area, and a faculty member from either the music theory or musicology area.